owencrystal1/ECG_Echo_Fusion/README.md

 - ECG_ML_Echo_CNN_Fusion(): for Type I Fusion
   - loads in ResNext101 (or other architecture for echo CNN)
   - fc_layers defined in order to downsample the output features from the Echo CNN backbone
-  - time domain ECG features concatenated with extracted, downsampled Eco features (both of the same length)
+  - normalized time domain ECG features are fed throug MLP and ten concatenated with extracted, downsampled Echo features (both of the same length)
   - concatenated feature vector fed into final_mlp which downsamples to final 3 logits --> fed into cross entropy function during training

 training_base.py